-This chart indicates braking performance that can be met or exceeded by 1976 Volvo 242 and 244 without locking the wheels, under different conditions of loading and with partial failures of the braking system.
-This information represents results recorded by skilled drivers under controlled road and vehicle conditions and the information may not be applicable to other conditions.
+This chart indicates braking performance that can be met or exceeded by 1977 Volvo 242 and 244 without locking the wheels, under different conditions of loading and with partial failures of the braking system.
+This information represents results recorded by skilled drivers under controlled road and vehicle conditions.
+The information may not be applicable to other conditions which may be less favorable.